shaussler/TheoreticalUniverse/theoretical_universe/index.rst

    by Stéphane Haussler

-Within these pages, you will find a derivation and systematic analysis of electromagnetism formulated in terms of differential forms.
+Within these pages, you will find a formulation and systematic analysis of electromagnetism using differential forms in the style of Élie Cartan.

-In 1865, Mr. James Cleck Maxwell presented his groundbreaking work, `A Dynamical Theory of the Electromagnetic Field
+In 1865, James Cleck Maxwell presented his groundbreaking work, `A Dynamical Theory of the Electromagnetic Field
 <https://en.m.wikipedia.org/wiki/A_Dynamical_Theory_of_the_Electromagnetic_Field>`_
 (`pdf <https://www.jstor.org/stable/108892>`_).
 This seminal paper united electrostatics and magnetism, leading to significant discoveries.
 Mr. Maxwell